pfsense/docs/source/install/upgrading-pfsense-software-installations.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Navigate to **System > Update** in the WebGUI to check for an available update
-and to perform the update**.
+and to perform the update.
 The update check on the dashboard also leads to
 this page.

 This page, as well as the **Update Settings** tab, also can change the branch